kavisha3012/flutter-exercise/10-map/README.md

  "Doctor Name" : "J.B.Patel"
  "Staff" : 400

-10] Chcek in department list if there is "Radiology" department available then print "Radiology" otherwise print "department is not available".
+10] Chcek in department list "Radiology" Department available or not.

 ## 1004- Create a map to store Bank detail.
  Input Data: